fkundrak/DE3-Robotics-Fort-2020/README.md

 # DE3-Robotics-Fort-2020
-Building a Fort using De Niro
+Building a Fort using DE NIRO
 ## Introduction
-Our team decided to build a fort using De Niro, and we split this project into the following phases:
+Our team decided to build a fort using DE NIRO, and we split this project into the following phases:
 Here are the tasks:
 1. Building a Fort in Gazebo
 2. Building a Fort with Baxter